- What is spaced repetition?

 How do you use spaced repetition for revision?

-In order for this method to be most productive, your best bet is to organise the cards in a box or bag depending on what your child got right. 🗂️ Cards answered correctly can go into a section that you quiz them on less frequently, while cards they didn’t know the answer to should be placed in a section that you’ll go back to more often. 🗂️
+For this method to be most productive, your best bet is to organise the cards in a box or bag, depending on what you got right.
+Cards answered correctly can go into a section that you quiz yourself on less frequently, while cards you didn’t know the answer to should be placed in a section that you’ll go back to more often. 🗂️

 What is an example of spaced repetition?